useTransition

 Preventing unwanted loading indicators

-In this example, the PostsTab component fetches some data using a Suspense-enabled data source.
+In this example, the PostsTab component fetches some data using use.
 When you click the “Posts” tab, the PostsTab component suspends, causing the closest loading fallback to appear:

 import { Suspense, useState } from 'react';